Bernarddjoko-repository/A-B-Testing-Financial-Market/README.md

 📈 Deploy Strategy B in a real-world trading environment and track live performance.

-📌 Key Takeaways
+### 📌 Key Takeaways

-✅ Strategy B is statistically proven to be better than Strategy A.✅ Market conditions do not significantly affect profitability.✅ Clustering analysis shows that Strategy B works best for specific trader groups.✅ Bayesian A/B Testing provides a robust confidence measure of effectiveness.✅ Automating reporting (VBA) improves efficiency in presenting findings.
+✅ Strategy B is statistically proven to be better than Strategy A. <txt>
+✅ Market conditions do not significantly affect profitability. <txt>
+✅ Clustering analysis shows that Strategy B works best for specific trader groups. <txt>
+✅ Bayesian A/B Testing provides a robust confidence measure of effectiveness. <txt>
+✅ Automating reporting (VBA) improves efficiency in presenting findings. <txt>